pegasone/pegasone.github.io/index.md

 • New cases, assuming the diagnostic criteria also include COVID-19 signs and symptoms, is an important indicator for resource allocation in the healthcare system but is not a good measurement of pandemic progression as it is confounded by New tests.<br/>
 • Total (confirmed, or cumulated) cases is the least relevant indicator for evaluating the current COVID-19 situation.
 Active cases per million is better as it also factors in recovered cases and deaths and it is normalized to the country population.

-<<<<<<< HEAD
 For these reasons, the most relevant indicators for pandemic worsening or progression are Positive rate and, to some extent, Active cases per million.
 We can use these two to create a consolidated indicator: ACPO-14.

 <h4>2020-10-01</h4>

-ACPO-14 stands for Active & Positive + 14 days.
-It's calculated as the product of the average Positive rate and the slope of the Active cases per million, both over the last 14 days (the slope allows for 1-2 day worth of data to be missing at the ends of the 14-day sliding window but this is seldom the case, if at all).
-Here it is:
+ACPO-14 stands for "Active & Positive 14 days".
+It is calculated as the product of the average Positive rate and the slope of the Active cases per million over the last 14 days (the slope allows for 1-2 days worth of data to be missing at the ends of the 14-day sliding window but this is seldom the case, if at all).
+Here is the first screenshot:

 ![Figure 24](/img/img030.png)

-This graph indicates a recent worsening in the following countries: Spain, Israel, France, Czech Republic, Netherlands, Hungary, and Belgium.
-I skipped Tunisia and Lybia due to data inconsistencies.
+This graph indicates a recent worsening in the following countries: Spain, Israel but also France, Czech Republic, Netherlands, Hungary, and Belgium.
+Tunisia and Lybia were skipped due to data inconsistencies.

-For reference, I included the corresponding screenshots for Positive rate and Active cases per million.
+For reference, the corresponding screenshots of Positive rate and Active cases per million are included.

 ![Figure 25](/img/img031.png)
 ![Figure 26](/img/img032.png)

-This is work in progress and the exact definition of the ACPO-14 indicator may undergo optimizations.
+This is work in progress and the exact definition of the ACPO-14 indicator may undergo further optimizations.